-CAN I USE COEXTRUDED FILMS IN LAMINATIONS OR TO REPLACE LAMINATED FILM TO LOWER PACKAGING COSTS?
+CAN I USE COEXTRUDED FILMS IN LAMINATIONS OR REPLACE LAMINATED FILM TO LOWER PACKAGING COSTS?

-But it is worth examining coextruded flexible films as a cost savings alternative.
-With the correct use of coex films and careful evaluation with the packaging equipment and barrier testing, these coex films can be a great way to offset the rising cost and uncertainty of material pricing fluctuations in today’s competitive marketplace.
+But it is worth examining coextruded flexible films as a cost-savings alternative.
+With the correct use of coex films and careful evaluation of the packaging equipment and barrier testing, these coex films can be a great way to offset the rising cost and uncertainty of material pricing fluctuations in today’s competitive marketplace.